daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-09-01-Mcapitata-Spawning-and-Fertilization-June-2021.md

 # Overview

-Follows protocols outlined in my [July 2020 spawning notebook post] (https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Spawning-and-Fertilization-July-2020/) .
+Follows protocols outlined in my [July 2020 spawning notebook post](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Spawning-and-Fertilization-July-2020/).

 Fertilization of wildtype *M. capitata* gametes for rearing an use of larvae in larval temperature experiment at HIMB in June 2021.